sethyuan/logseq-plugin-tocgen/README.en.md

 - Embedded blocks and pages are supported
 - Drag and drop in TOC to organize the document structure
 - Dynamic TOC that follows the main page being edited
-- Fixed height dynamic TOC that scrolls in sync with the content
+- Fixed height TOC that scrolls in sync with the content
+- Quickly open an TOC to the right sidebar through page's context menu

 ## Usage